edvapp/networkbox/README.md

 6. 3 standard users:
 	- worker	for sudo work on the clients
-	- manager	to mange a “read only” share
+	- manager	to manage a “read only” share
 	- user		the standard user for everybody

 7. 3 shares: